hydephp/develop/getting-started.md

 ```

 **⚠ Warning:**
-Files here take precedence over files in _pages!
+Blade pages take precedence over Markdown pages!
 Do not use duplicate slugs.
+For example, if you have both an `about.md` and `about.blade.php`, only the Blade page will be compiled.

 **Using the default layout**
 If you want to match the styles of the rest of your app you can extend the default layout.